Siege of Musa Qala: The Musa Qala agreement

-Eventually the quandary was solved by the inhabitants of Musa Qala themselves, who wished to end the hardships caused by the siege.
+Eventually, the quandary was resolved by the inhabitants of Musa Qala themselves, who wished to end the hardships caused by the siege.
 Much of the town centre had been destroyed in the fighting, and most of the population had fled to nearby villages, preventing them from trading, collecting their crops, or sending their children to school.
 On August 26, a woman and her child were killed in the bazaar during a firefight.
-The towns elders blamed the Taliban and the coalition equally for their suffering.
+The town's elders blamed the Taliban and the coalition equally for their suffering.
 First they turned to the insurgents, and tried to persuade them that only negotiations could break the deadlock.
-The Taliban, who had suffered heavily in their unsuccessful attempts to capture the District Centre, readily agreed.
+The Taliban, who had suffered heavily in their unsuccessful attempts to capture the district centre, readily agreed.
 The elders then exposed their proposition to Governor Daoud, who passed it on to Brigadier Butler on September 12.
-The brigadier, after receiving confirmation that the insurgents were ready to accept the deal, ordered a cease-fire, that took effect at 9:41 pm.
+The brigadier, after receiving confirmation that the insurgents were ready to accept the deal, ordered a cease-fire that took effect at 9:41 pm.

 The following day, a delegation of 60 elders visited the district centre in order to discuss the situation with Major Adam Jowett.
 The visit convinced Jowett that their plan was serious, and in the afternoon, a shura took place in the desert west of Musa Qala.
 The British were represented by Brigadier Butler, and by a Foreign Office representative.
 The elders were accompanied by men dressed in black, that Butler identified as Taliban, but who stayed in the background and took no part in the discussion.
 General Richards had insisted that if the ceasefire held out for one month, both sides could then withdraw, and leave control of the town to its inhabitants.
 The elders agreed, and promised to supply the garrison with food and water.

 At first, Easy Company did not have much confidence in the truce, and they continued to strengthen their defenses, but Musa Qala remained peaceful, allowing the inhabitants to return to their normal activities.
 A 14-point plan drawn up by Governor Daoud for handing over Musa Qala to the elders was gradually implemented.
-According to this plan, the Flag of Afghanistan would continue to fly over the District Centre, while the elders would select 60 members of their families to form a local police force, and they would permit reconstruction and development projects to continue.
+According to this plan, the flag of Afghanistan would continue to fly over the district centre, while the elders would select 60 members of their families to form a local police force, and they would permit reconstruction and development projects to continue.